dragan-stepanovic/get_github_prs/README.md

 ### Data anonymization
 Data is anonymized by default.
 Data that is anonymized are:
-- GitHub usernames used for authoring and reviewing PRs (`'login'` field in GraphQl response from GitHub), and
+- GitHub usernames of the PR author and reviewers/commenters (`'login'` field in GraphQl response from GitHub), and
-- PR comments (`'bodyText'` in GraphQl)
+- PR comments body (`'bodyText'` in GraphQl)

 For every username a substitute is used instead.
 The script also produces a file with the mapping from usernames to substitutes that were used, and it's prefixed with `Username_substitutes`.